 In the Heritage Tourism category, the two winners were:

-In the Privately Funded Preservation category, the two winners were:
+In the Private Preservation category, the two winners were:

-The Preserve America Presidential Awards are given annually to organizations, businesses, government entities, and individuals for:
+The Preserve America Presidential Awards are given annually to organizations, businesses, and government entities for:

 - exemplary accomplishments in the sustainable use and preservation of cultural or natural heritage assets;